TonyM1958/HA-FoxESS-Modbus/README.md

 * Added unique_id for all entities to allow management in the HA UI and aid migration to other integrations
 * Support for KH series inverter using modbusLAN with RS485 to Wifi/LAN adapter

----

 Connecting to your inverter can be acheived in two ways:

 * Using the inverters LAN port connected to your router/switch (no additional hardware required but requires Manager firmware 1.57 or later)
 * Connecting to the RS485 modbus using an RS485 to USB adapter or RS485 to WIFI/LAN adapter.
 Note: this requires basic electronics competencies to connect two wires to the inverters com connector.

 ---

-## RS485 Connection to H1, AC and AIO series inverters (recommended)
+## RS485 connection to H1, AC and AIO series inverters (recommended)
-* Hardware configuration instructions can be found on the [wiki](https://github.com/StealthChesnut/HA-FoxESS-Modbus/wiki/)
+* Hardware configuration instructions for connection to RS485 can be found on the [wiki](https://github.com/StealthChesnut/HA-FoxESS-Modbus/wiki/)
-* Select the modbusRS485.yaml file for your HA configuration (below)
+* Select modbusRS485.yaml for the modbus integration configuration in your HA configuration (below)
-* Edit modbusRS485.yaml to select the tcp connection type if you are using RS485 to Wifi/LAN adapter
+* Edit modbusRS485.yaml to select the rtu connection type if you are using an RS485 to USB adapter

-## Ethernet Connection to H1, AC and AIO series inverters
+## Ethernet connection to H1, AC and AIO series inverters
 * Plug the inverter ethernet port into your network and assign a static IP address.
 Make a note of the IP address.
-* Select the modbusLAN.yaml file for your HA configuration (below)
+* Select modbusLAN.yaml for the modbus integration configuration in your HA configuration (below)
 * Edit your secrets.yaml file to add the inverter IP address

-## RS485 Connection to KH series inverter
+## RS485 connection to KH series inverter

 * KH does not have a LAN port, but presents LAN type sensors over RS485.
-Setup an RS485 to Wifi/LAN adapter connected to your inverter.
+Setup an RS485 to Wifi/LAN adapter connected to your inverter as described in the [wiki](https://github.com/StealthChesnut/HA-FoxESS-Modbus/wiki/)
-* Select the modbusLAN in your HA configuraiton (below)
+* Select modbusLAN.yaml for the modbus integration configuration in your HA configuraiton (below)
 * Edit your secrets.yaml file to add the inverter IP address

 ## Home Assistant Installation Steps